Last Updated on September 14, 2025 by Karl Thompson

 Patterns of victimisation also vary by gender.

-- Men are more likely than women to be victims of any type of crime.
-In 2021 4.1% of men were victims of all personal crime compared to only 2.8% of women.
+- Women are more likely than men be victims of any type of crime.
+In 2023 10.1% of women were victims of all personal crime compared to 9.4% of men.

-- Women are twice as likely than men to victims of theft from the person
+- Women are more likely to be victims of fraud compared to men.

 Homicide statistics and gender

-Men are twice as likely to be murdered compared to women.
+Men are more than twice as likely to be murdered compared to women.

 Women are much more likely to be murdered by a partner or ex partner compared to men.
-54% of women were murdered by a partner or ex partner compared to only 5% of men.
+In 2022/23 32% of women were murdered by a partner or ex partner.
+Men were most likely to be murdered by a friend or an acquaintance (25% of male murder victims).

 Women are more likely to be victims of sexual offences